 - Believers will not habitually sin because we have a new nature and those who share in God’s nature share His opposition to sin.
 (Note: “Seed” is often used as a euphemism to describe the father’s nature imparted to the child.)

 - Since it is ontologically impossible to revert back to our old sinful nature (see especially Rom 11:29; Phil 1:6; 2 Pt 2:21-22), believers cannot habitually sin.
-Therefore, those who openly live a life opposed to God are likely not genuine believers.
+Therefore, those who openly and consistently live a life opposed to God are likely not genuine believers.
 Alternatively, those who gradually and certainly live righteously and lovingly are truly born from above.

 Our Father’s love for us and His image in us should strengthen our resolve to withstand the world’s hatred and live lives that bear the imprint of His perfect, victorious Son.